Music: Rhythm

 Rhythm is the arrangement of sounds and silences in time.
 Meter animates time in regular pulse groupings, called measures or bars, which in Western classical, popular, and traditional music often group notes in sets of two (e.g., 2/4 time), three (e.g., 3/4 time, also known as Waltz time, or 3/8 time), or four (e.g., 4/4 time).
 Meters are made easier to hear because songs and pieces often (but not always) place an emphasis on the first beat of each grouping.
 Notable exceptions exist, such as the backbeat used in much Western pop and rock, in which a song that uses a measure that consists of four beats (called 4/4 time or common time) will have accents on beats two and four, which are typically performed by the drummer on the snare drum, a loud and distinctive-sounding percussion instrument.
 In pop and rock, the rhythm parts of a song are played by the rhythm section, which includes chord-playing instruments (e.g., electric guitar, acoustic guitar, piano, or other keyboard instruments), a bass instrument (typically electric bass or for some styles such as jazz and bluegrass, double bass) and a drum kit player.

 Texture

 Musical texture is the overall sound of a piece of music or song.
 The texture of a piece or song is determined by how the melodic, rhythmic, and harmonic materials are combined in a composition, thus determining the overall nature of the sound in a piece.
 Texture is often described in regard to the density, or thickness, and range, or width, between lowest and highest pitches, in relative terms as well as more specifically distinguished according to the number of voices, or parts, and the relationship between these voices (see common types below).
 For example, a thick texture contains many 'layers' of instruments.
-One of these layers could be a string section or another brass.
-The thickness also is affected by the amount and the richness of the instruments.
+One layer can be a string section or another brass.
+The thickness is affected by the amount and the richness of the instruments.
 Texture is commonly described according to the number of and relationship between parts or lines of music: